dotnet/dotnet-wasi-sdk/README.md

+# ARCHIVED #
+**This repository is now archived.
+Many of the experiments that started in this repository have made their way into .NET runtime during .NET 8.
+You can read more about these changes from the following blog post: https://devblogs.microsoft.com/dotnet/extending-web-assembly-to-the-cloud/**

 # Experimental WASI SDK for .NET Core

 `Wasi.Sdk` is an experimental package that can build .NET Core projects (including whole ASP.NET Core applications) into standalone WASI-compliant `.wasm` files.
 These can then be run in standard WASI environments or custom WASI-like hosts.